icovada/home-automation-personal/eli_pompe/MANUAL.md

 healthy pump automatically, and raises a local alarm when something needs attention.
 It is a **standalone** controller (no network/Wi-Fi).

 > ⚠️ **Safety.** Pump motors run on mains voltage.
-All mains wiring, contactors
+All mains wiring, switching
-> and motor protection must be installed by a qualified electrician and comply
+> relays and motor protection must be installed by a qualified electrician and
-> with local regulations.
-The controller switches **contactor coils and signal
+> comply with local regulations.
+The controller drives **relay coils and signal
 > circuits only** — it does not switch motor current directly.
 Always isolate
 > power before wiring.